Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 LeBron James and Kyrie Irving helped bring the Cavaliers back to 3-1, but in Oakland, the Warriors would wrap the championship up with a nine-point victory on home court.

-The Warriors went back-to-back earlier this year when they took down Cleveland in a dominant 4-0 series sweep.
+The Warriors went back-to-back earlier last year when they took down Cleveland in a dominant 4-0 series sweep.
 It was their third title in four years.